 Why is Vitamin E such a powerful ingredient?

-Thanks to its status as a powerful antioxidant, Vitamin E is highly effective in dealing with free radicals and the oxidative stress they cause.
+Thanks to its status as a powerful antioxidant, Vitamin E in skincare cream is highly effective in dealing with free radicals and the oxidative stress they cause.
 If you’re concerned with skin care, you’ll recognize oxidative stress in the many different forms it takes, including:

 - Premature aging of the skin, including wrinkles